About Critiplot

 Critiplot is a comprehensive web tool for visualizing multiple risk-of-bias assessment tools.

-It helps researchers generate traffic light plots and weighted bar plots for various assessment methodologies including NOS, GRADE, ROBIS, and JBI tools.
+It helps researchers generate traffic light plots and weighted bar plots for various assessment methodologies including NOS, GRADE, ROBIS, JBI, and MMAT.

 Built on Python, it complements evidence synthesis workflows while ensuring reproducibility and consistent visualization of your datasets.